ampl/mp/doc/index.rst

   * High-performance `.nl file reader <https://amplmp.readthedocs.io/en/latest/rst/nl-reader.html>`_
     which is up to `6x faster
     <http://zverovich.net/slides/2015-01-11-ics/socp-reformulation.html#/14>`_
     than the one provided by ASL.
-It can be used for most efficient translation of NL format into solver API.
+It can be customized for most efficient translation of NL format into solver API.

   * Classes `mp::Backend` and `mp::MIPBackend`